 No, this is a traditional graduate degree program.
 Some students both work professional jobs and take classes.
 That said, there is no formal part-time degree program.

 How long does it take to complete the Ph.D. program?

 On average, students complete the program in four years.

 Whom can I contact if I have additional questions?

 You are welcome to email the Ph.D.
 Program Office at email@example.com.

-If you are applying for a fellowship award, you must have your application complete by December 10th, 2018.
-Fellowship Awards are only available for students applying for the Fall semester, and are very limited.
-If you are not applying for financial aid you may continue to apply, as we have rolling admissions.
+If you wish to be considered for a fellowship award, you must submit a complete application, including the official GRE and TOEFL/IELTS test scores, by December 16th, 2019.
+Fellowship awards are only available to students applying for the Fall semester, and are very limited.
+If you are not applying for financial aid, you may continue to apply, as we offer rolling admissions.